 As well as formal parks, there are many areas managed in Crawley for conservation.
 These offer an even more peaceful alternative to our other parks, and the opportunity to see wildlife and habitat conservation in action.
 Areas of our larger parks are also managed in this way.
 Look in the Conservation pages to find out more.

-The Greenway is a circular, 15 mile route around the town, which brings together the best of Crawley's parks and open spaces, and takes you to places you may not have seen before.
+Check out the Greenways page for information and downloadable route guides to self-guided walks in and around Crawley, many of which include the best of Crawley's parks and open spaces, and take you to places you may not have seen before.

 Crawley also has playing fields in every neighbourhood, where you can play sport, take the children, or walk the dog, and there are 650 Allotment Plots available for rent in the town.

 Walk4life is part of the change4life initiative to help us get more active and lead healthier lives.
-Walk4life aims to encourage people to walk more by identifying 2,012 one-mile-long routes around the UK by 2012.
+Walk4life aims to encourage people to walk more by identifying 2,012 one-mile-long routes around the UK.

 Walking is a great way to improve the general health of the whole family.
 It’s a feel-good exercise that’s also good for the environment and completely free.